 Serious (sometimes life-threatening) infections may occur in patients taking eribulin because of low white blood cell counts.
-Be sure to let your doctor or nurse know right away if you have any signs of infection, such as fever (100.5° or higher), chills, pain when passing urine, a new cough, diarrhea, or bringing up sputum.
+Be sure to let your doctor or nurse know right away if you have any signs of infection, such as fever (100.5° or higher), chills, pain or burning when you pass urine, a new cough, diarrhea, or bringing up sputum.

 This drug may lower your red blood cell count.
 If this occurs, it will usually happen a few months after starting treatment.
 A low red blood cell count (known as anemia) can cause low energy, shortness of breath, or make you to feel weak or tired all the time.
 Tell your doctor if you have any of these symptoms.

 Eribulin can damage nerves (called neuropathy), which can cause numbness, tingling, burning sensations, weakness, sensitivity to hot and cold, or even pain in the hands or feet.
-This can be more of a problem in someone who had diabetes or neuropathy before treatment is started.
+This might not go away after the drug is stopped.
+It can be more of a problem in someone who had diabetes or neuropathy before treatment is started.
 Tell your doctor if you notice this.

 This drug can affect the heart’s rhythm and prolong the QT interval (slow down the electrical impulses in the heart).
 Eribulin should be used with caution in people with known heart problems, so tell your doctor if you have ever been diagnosed with heart disease.
 Your doctor will test your heart rhythm with an EKG and will test your blood levels of certain minerals that could affect heart rhythm before you start treatment and several times during treatment.
 Report any episodes of fast or irregular heartbeat, chest pain, lightheadedness, dizziness, or shortness of breath to your doctor right away.
 These changes can be life-threatening.